cherose-sem/UFO_Compilation/Blog/README.md

 **_Grafana Hackernews Dashboard_**

 In connection with Prometheus, we created a dashboard for the project.
-It simply shows the Hackernews System's behaviour over time as it refreshes every 10s.
+It simply shows the Hackernews System's behavior over time as it refreshes every 10s.

 ![image](https://user-images.githubusercontent.com/16150075/49698683-5e107280-fbc7-11e8-8a90-df7a846e4c7e.png)

 ![image](https://user-images.githubusercontent.com/16150075/49698689-6b2d6180-fbc7-11e8-8d5c-3748e10270f5.png)

-##### Why spm? - Survey Questionnaire
+##### Why SPM? - Survey Questionnaire

 We conducted a survey in relation to the subject.
 We chose to formulate qualitative questions to broaden our knowledge about System Performance Monitoring(SPM) based on the responders experience.
 See the questionnaire [here](https://goo.gl/forms/Iq13rorAlEzi05Lr2).